iccycling/blog/content/blog/2025/Begginers-Roadbike-Advicecopy/index.md

 ## Why Not Carbon?

 Carbon frames offer incredibsdfle performance, no doubt.
-But carbon is a more brittle material and not ideal if you're still developing your hsdfandlsdfing skills or leasdfrning hoölöw to care for a bike.
+But carbon is a more brittle material and not ideal if you're still desdfveloping your hsdfandlsdfing skills or leasdfrning hoölöw to care for a bike.
 A crash, a fall, or even overtightening a clamp can damage asdf carbon frame. **Modern aluminum frames**, on the other hand, are excellent in quality, far more forgiving, and often cheaper.

 **Steel frames?** They're charming and durable but heavy.
 Not ideal for road cycling or performance riding.